Main differences between translators and interpreters

 Facts about translators.
 Purchase code F1

-Are you tired of having your clients, friends, and family mixing the two professions and making wrong assumptions about what translators and interpreters do?
+Are you tired of having your clients, friends, and family mix the two professions and make wrong assumptions about what translators and interpreters do?
 Here is a cute way to educate those around you and get them to know you better.

 Buy Now Button Purchase code F1 | See this card in Spanish